Best Calisthenics Apps in 2026

 $9.99/mo · 4.5 stars

 Madbarz is the app to pick if your calisthenics training leans toward high-intensity circuits and conditioning work.
-The built-in workout generator creates timed HIIT sessions using bodyweight movements, and the timer interface is one of the cleanest we tested.
+The built-in workout generator creates timed HIIT sessions using bodyweight movements, and the timer interface is one of the cleanest available.
 It excels at keeping the pace high and the rest periods short.

 The app also includes a nutrition-tracking module, meal plans, and a large library of pre-built workouts sorted by difficulty and target area.
 The social features let you compete on leaderboards and share completed workouts, which adds an accountability layer.
 Custom workout creation is straightforward.